xaviweise/aaat/markdown/stochastic_calculus.md

     -   $f(W_t) = t W_t$

     -   $f(W_t) = \exp(W_t)$

+3. Simulate a Brownian motion with drift using the connection to Gaussian Processes.

 [^1]: The demonstration is relatively straight-forward by computing the characteristic function of a sum of independent random Gaussian variables